-If an advanced-stage lung cancer patient's tests are positive for the EGFR, ALK, ROS1, BRAF V600E, or NTRK mutations, there are FDA-approved targeted therapies for each that may be prescribed.
+If an advanced-stage lung cancer patient's tests are positive for the EGFR, ALK, ROS1, BRAF V600E, NTRK, RET, or mutation, there are FDA-approved targeted therapies for each that may be prescribed.
 For details about each treatment: what it is, who is eligible for it, how it is administered, etc., read Targeted Therapy.

 In addition, a certain level of the PD-L1 biomarker will help the healthcare team determine whether a patient is likely to benefit from an immunotherapy drug.
 For details about each immunotherapy treatment: what it is, who is eligible for it, how it is administered, etc., read Immunotherapy.

 Questions to ask your healthcare team about biomarker testing

 To help you speak with your doctor about biomarker testing, download our Biomarker Conversation Starter.

 - What are you trying to find with biomarker tests?

 - Have I already had any biomarker tests?
 Which ones?